strangerstudios/pmpro-invite-only/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-invite-only/issues

 == Changelog ==
+= .3.3 =
+* BUG: Fixed bug where used codes were counted incorrectly.

 = .3.2 =
 * BUG: Fixed bug where "codes used" section would show up even if no codes were used.
 * ENHANCEMENT: Updates to the display of used and unused codes in the membership confirmation page and user profile.